maloghin/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset (the total number of rows with NAs) is **2304**.

-The missing values needs to be filled in.
+The missing values need to be filled in.
 We will impute the missing values for the "steps" variable using the calculation of the number of steps by 5-minute interval averaged across all days.

 ```r